kokohypesng-oss/Kokostore/replit.md

 - No server-side processing for data operations
 - Fully functional offline (after initial load)
 - Mobile view optimized for touch with footer navigation and quick-access header icons
+- Mobile breakpoint set to 780px for optimal experience
+- All sections perfectly categorized and organized